threefoldtech/home/contribution/python_projects.md

 do not forget to add the options '-l 120 -t py37' in your editor

+if you are using __visual studio code__ and __format on save__ is not working although running the black command line is working.
+You might want to increase the formatOnSaveTimeout  ```"editor.formatOnSaveTimeout": 1750``` as formatting large python file can take a long time.

 ## Linting
 - Max-line length = 120
 - as much as possible pep8 compliant as done by black